 The Hollywood Sign

-Seeing the Hollywood Sign is a Los Angeles must!
+Seeing the Hollywood Sign is a 3 days in Los Angeles itinerary must!
 It’s visible from most places in the city, but I recommend getting up close & personal.

 There are several hikes that bring you close to the sign, but many of them cut through private property.
 I recommend driving to a place called Strategic Perception in the Hollywood Hills.
 From this drop off point, it’s a 15 minute walk through a neighborhood to a dirt path that will bring you right up under the Hollywood Sign.
 Although it’s not much of a hike, I think it’s one of the easiest ways to get right under the sign.